MCV-2025-C1-Project/Team5/README.md

 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── raw            <- The original, immutable data dump.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── descriptors    <- Descriptors extracted from images ready to use for retrieval.
-│   └── raw            <- The original, immutable data dump.
+│   └── results        <- Results obtained from executing the retrieval.
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │